Hullender R et al J Altern Complement Med. 2013 Jul;19(7):637-43.

-In this interesting observational study, women receiving embryos from donor eggs, were given acupuncture on the day of transfer, and live birth rates were compared with a similar control group.
+In this observational study, women receiving embryos from donor eggs, were given acupuncture on the day of transfer, and live birth rates were compared with a similar control group.
 87% of the women who received donor egg embryos and had acupuncture had a baby compared with 66% in the donor group that did not have acupuncture.
 This result needs to be tested in a RCT setting.

 Objectives: In 2007, Craig et al. reported the results of a randomized controlled trial in which a standardized acupuncture protocol performed on the day of embryo transfer (ET) resulted in lower pregnancy rates after in vitro fertilization (IVF).
 Between 2005 and 2007, the Craig protocol was used by one of the authors (LHR) at an infertility clinic unaffiliated with the Craig et al. trial.
 The objective was to retrospectively review clinic records to evaluate the effect of the Craig protocol in both donor and nondonor IVF cycles on four outcomes: (1) live births; (2) biochemical pregnancies; (3) adverse outcomes; and (4) live births in nondonor cycles across age groups established by the Society for Assisted Reproductive Technology.